 Those of you who know me know I wouldn’t review something until giving it a thorough testing.
 Such is the case with the Bela Travel Kit from Naked Armor.

 First off, it is important I think to note, for those who might otherwise be surprised to learn, you cannot take this in a carry-on on an airplane.

-You can, however, take it along in a coach, motorcycle, boat, motorcar or checked luggage for an airplane.
+You can, however, travel with a straight razor along in a coach, motorcycle, boat, motorcar or checked luggage for an airplane.

 It will help you keep well-groomed at your destination, whether for a wedding or even camping in the field.

 I first tested the kit on a week-long camp-out in August in the Adirondacks, near Lake Tupper in Upstate New York.